tinaponting/Genesis-child-themes-3/README.md

 ..................................

 Themes:
+* Chef pro - food recipie or somthing like that.
-* Constance, simple theme for bloggers or maybe a landing site?
+* Constance - simple theme for bloggers or maybe a landing site?
-* Keeper, works for photo or portffolio blog.
+* Keeper, - works for photo or portffolio blog.
-* Breif, simple theme with woocommerce + Gutnberg /blocks.
+* Breif - simple theme with woocommerce + Gutnberg /blocks.
-* Ludwig, works for most blogs who wants their thought most important!
+* Ludwig - works for most blogs who wants their thought most important!
-* Pierce, suits a for business.
+* Pierce - suits a for business.
 * Loveyourself_v1_3 A common theme, not my cup of tea!
 Very easy for a blog to use!
 * Stella - A common themes, too smal for my taste, but someone else? likes it!
 * Blushing - A  common theme for femine touch.